RonakKhuntia/Sign-Language-Interpreter-using-Deep-Learning/README.md

 3.Run the following command to launch open-cv camera window to start detecting hand signs

-    python app.py
+    python app_gui.py

-4.To use narration feature, press 's' on keyboard to enable it and press 'n' to disable it.

-5.The current model is able to predict 8 hand signs - Hello, Yes, No, Dislike, Like, Ok, Peace, I-Love-You
+4.The current model is able to predict 8 hand signs - Hello, Yes, No, Dislike, Like, Ok, Peace, I-Love-You

 <br>
 <p align="center">